bogdan-lab/csv_cli/README.md

 There are options `head` and `tail` which allow to display given number of first or last rows in the table.
 Note that these commands can be combined, thus if one sets both `head` and `tail` values, the corresponding union of rows will be displayed.

-For example, Let `test.csv` content be the following
+For example, let `test.csv` content be the following
 ```
 Date;String;Int;Double
 2010-01-04;two;1;5.0